-Like The Berkshire, Walton Heath is blessed with two superb Herbert Fowler designs.
-The Old from 1903 is longer, stretching to 7,331 yards with smaller green targets
+Like The Berkshire, Walton Heath is blessed with two superb Herbert Fowler designs, giving it a deserving place in the World Top 100 Course lists.
+The Old course from 1903 is the longer route, stretching to 7,331 yards with smaller green targets.

-Influenced by the links of Scotland it requires a repertoire of shots that also serve links players admirably in order to score well.
-The New plays over the same linksland, is a tad shorter at 7,199 from the tips, and isn’t that new having opened its 18-hole design in 1913.
+Influenced by the links of Scotland, it requires a repertoire of shots that serve link players admirably, in order to score well.
+The New course plays over the same linksland and is a tad shorter at 7,199 yards from the tips.
+While it’s named the ‘new’ course, this 18-hole course only opened ten years after the Old course.

 Having been built before the car became a necessary appendage, there are two holes from each course (1st and 18th) on the side of the road with the clubhouse and the remaining 32 holes are played across what now has become a very busy thoroughfare.
 The club is currently reviewing options that would relocate the clubhouse and the four holes to join the rest of the routing and avoid the potential danger of vehicular accidents.